Welcome to our website

 Travel restrictions due to the Covid-19 pandemic:

-2. Travelers should be aware that new Covid outbreaks abroad can significantly affect their journey and that repatriation cannot be guaranteed if commercial flights are abolished or borders closed.
+Travelers should also be aware that the epidemiological situation in foreign countries with regard to COVID can greatly affect their trip and that repatriation cannot be guaranteed if commercial flights are suspended or borders closed.

 Travel from Belgium to the Czech Republic